opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 ### Flattening

-Flattening is a process in OpenSearch that transforms the response format by converting nested objects into key/value pairs.
+Flattening is a process in OpenSearch that transforms the response format by converting nested objects into key-value pairs.
 The full path of each object becomes the key, while the object itself becomes the value.
 The following are examples of an input, an output, a query, and a dataset.

 #### Example input